benc-uk/gsots3d/readme.md

 ```

 If you want to reference a specific released version you can do so by changing `benc-uk/gsots3d@main` for example `benc-uk/gsots3d@0.0.1`

+## 🤔 Known Issues

+- Transparency
+  - Is a bit of a hack and instances/objects are not sorted
+  - Only really works on primitives, you can override a model's material with a transparent one, but results might not what you expect

 ## 📝 Documentation